 - Supporting People at Risk Measure of Income Management

 - Long Term and Disengaged Youth measures of Income Management

 - Income Management for Cape York Welfare Reform and Doomadgee

 For more information, you can:

-- Talk to your local Department of Human Services (Centrelink) Income Management Contact Officer
+- Talk to your local Services Australia (Centrelink) Income Management Contact Officer

 - Or call the Income Management Line (for customers only) on 1800 132 594.